mlcms-SS22-Group-A/mlcms-SS22-Group-A/README.md

 # mlcms-SS22-Group-A

-Each exercise can be found in its own branch, named according to the exercise number.
+Each task is divided into its own python notebook file, required calculations and plots are done in the according .py file.